ivanesmantovich/halftone-theme-vsc/README.md

 </p>

 ## Syntax Highlighting is a zero-sum game
-Halftone thoughtfully uses typographic emphasis, taking care to avoid overuse which can defeat the purpose by emphasizing<br>too many elements.<br>
+Halftone thoughtfully uses typographic emphasis, taking care to avoid overuse which can defeat the purpose by emphasizing too many elements.<br>
 If everything is important, nothing is.

 Halftone relies on underlines, bold and italic, because the human brain recognizes shape faster than color.<br>